federicomariamassari/udacity-rsend/README.md

 ### How to Build and Run the Project

 `slam_gmapping` and `teleop_twist_keyboard` are required dependencies.
-Once met, build via `catkin_make` and run following the instructions in the dedicated README file.
+If met, build via `catkin_make` and run following the instructions in the dedicated README file.

 ### Output